Ebazhanov/linkedin-skill-assessments-quizzes/html/html-quiz.md

 - [ ] HTML structures and provides a rudimentary look to webpages.
 - [ ] HTML is responsible for the structure, styling, and interactivity of webpages.
 - [ ] HTML is responsible for the structure and styling of webpages.

-#### Q79.
-What is the correct way to describe an empty element, such as a line break tag?

-- [ ] It displays nothing on a website.
-- [ ] It has opening and closing tags but no child content.
-- [ ] It has child content but no closing tag.
-- [x] It has no child content and no closing tag.

 #### Q80.
 For the HTML code below, when will "Sample Text" display to the browser?